 Some people have started combining modafinil and Ritalin to boost both of their benefits.

-When working on tasks at work or school they want to be more awake (modafinil is best for this), AND more concentrated (Ritalin is best for this).
+When working on tasks at work or school they want to be more awake (modafinil is best for this) and have better concentration (Ritalin is best for this).

 They combine the two to get the best of both worlds.